-R = (X < Y) ?
-Y : X
+$$R = (X < Y) ?
+Y : X$$

 To implement this function, the adder is used to subtract Y from X. If X is less than Y, the carry_out signal is 1.
 The carry_out signal is fed to an adder where it drives out to the LAB local interconnect.
 It then feeds to the LAB-wide syncload signal.
 When asserted, syncload selects the syncdata input.
-In this case, the data Y drives the syncdata inputs to the registers.
-If X is greater than or equal to Y, the syncload signal is de-asserted and X drives the data port of the registers.
+In this case, the data Y drives the syncload signal is de-asserted and X drives the data port of the registers.